Arique1104/analytics-lessons/README.md

 # analytics-lessons
-This is a python analytics repository
+This is a python analytics repository.

+I will be translating my learnings into a python environment.